 If you want to know more about pizza peels, check out our article Pizza Peels: Everything You Need To Know.

 An Infrared Thermometer (Optional)

 An infrared thermometer can be nice to have to check the surface temperature of the pizza stone.
-For a wood-fired pizza oven this is a required tool, but for a pizza stone, it’s more of a nice to have item.
-If you want to know more about thermometer, and how to use them for baking pizza, click here.
+For a wood-fired pizza oven, this is a required tool, but for a pizza stone, it’s more of a nice-to-have item.
+If you want to know more about thermometers, and how to use them for baking pizza, click here.

 What Kind of Pizza Is Best for Pizza Stones?

 You can bake any kind of pizza on a pizza stone, but my recommendation is to try Neapolitan-style pizza.
-This is where a pizza stone really shine!
+This is where a pizza stone really shines!

 Pizza Dough for Pizza Stone

 You’ll need a pizza dough for your pizza stone pizza.
-You can use whatever pizza dough you’ll like, but I recommend to try Neapolitan-style pizza.
+You can use whatever pizza dough you’ll like, but I recommend trying Neapolitan-style pizza.
 We have an easy recipe that I use all the time: Authentic Neapolitan Pizza Recipe.

 If you’re going for a Neapolitan-style pizza, you should also go for Neapolitan pizza sauce.
 It’s delicious, super simple, contains only four ingredients.
 It can also be made in less than 5 minutes.
 Check out the recipe here.

 Inspect the Pizza Stone to Make Sure It’s in Good Condition